 SCRIPT X 421.1 – Beginning Writing for the Half-Hour Spec I and SCRIPT X 421.2 – Beginning Writing for the Half-Hour Spec II +

 3. Intermediate/Advanced Television

-Either of these courses may substitute for Finishing the Original One-Hour Drama or Half-Hour Comedy Pilot
+Courses here may substitute for Writing the One-Hour Drama or Half-Hour Comedy Pilot II

-• X441.2 Advanced Pilot Writing Bootcamp (subject to acceptance by instructor)
+• Advanced Television Writing (subject to acceptance by instructor)

 • Priority registration for coursework after payment of candidacy fee

 • Save money on application fees when entering the Television Writing competitions

 • 50% discount on one consultation within six months of completion of Specialization

 “The incisive feedback I received in my short fiction class challenged me to rethink and rework my stories in new creative directions.
 My instructor’s encouragement gave me the push I needed to send my manuscript out into the world.”